isomerpages/moe-sshideasfestival/_events/Week 5 (15 – 21 April)/AI and Fake News.md

 it an even more formidable threat.
 With generative AI lowering barriers to digital, visual, and audio editing, deepfakes and other types of AI-powered manipulations will become more widespread and convincing.
-What can we do to prepare our communities?
-This panel will bring together academic, policy, and industry partners, focusing on three main areas:
+What can we do to prepare our communities?</p>
+<p>This panel will bring together academic, policy, and industry partners,
+focusing on three main areas:
 <br>
 <br><strong>Examining the role of AI in exacerbating the fake news problem</strong>:
 This session will delve into the ways in which AI technologies, such as